CDCgov/prime-reportstream/prime-router/docs/getting-started/postgres-database.md

 # Postgres Database

+## Introduction
+The Postgres database powers [ReportStream's Data Model] (../design/design/data-model.md) and is currently managed in Microsoft Azure.

 ## DB Flyaway Repair
 If the Flyway migrations need a repair, the following commands will resolve in each environment.